manning-lp/moussanina-two-towers-with-tensorflow-recommenders-lp/README.md

 # two-towers-with-tensorflow-recommenders-lp-author
-Repository for liveProject: Two Towers with TensorFlow Recommenders
+Repository for liveProject: Two Towers with TensorFlow Recommenders.
+This is project #2 of the series _Real World Recommendations Systems_.

-## Data:
+## What's in here:
 This repository containg all the files required for you to begin this liveProject.

 the `data` directory contains the following files: